 Everybody knows that grilling is one of the best ways to cook your food, especially meat!
 However, often you hear about how unhealthy grilling can be.

 Is there a way you can enjoy grilling your food and stay healthy?
-Are pellet grills safe?
+Are pellet grills and pellet smokers safe?

 After countless hours of research, health experts determined that various types of pellet grills in the market are in fact healthy for grilling.